Sklavit/pet_project/apps/streamlit_ds_chat/readme.md

+Title
+feat: add Streamlit app for DS chat with Google Vertex AI and Coiled integration

+Overview
+Introduced a new Streamlit application for data science chat functionality using Google Vertex AI.
+Added multiple supporting scripts and modules for handling various functionalities such as code generation, cloud execution, and data visualization.
+Integrated Coiled for distributed computing and remote code execution.
+Provided detailed documentation and examples for setting up the environment, using the application, and testing different components.

 # Setting up a local development environment

-Before we can actually start building Streamlit apps, we will first have to setup a development environment.
+Before we can actually start building Streamlit apps, we will first have to set up a development environment.

 Let's start by installing and setting up a conda environment.